 - How can investors and funders create impact and expect returns by supporting sustainable livelihoods

-Chairperson Catalyst Foundation
+CEO Catalyst Foundation

 Regional Head (India, Sri Lanka, Nepal) Ford Foundation